 Even as they moved on, the Americans had lit a spark in the town and despite their departure back to Hollywood, it was a fire that refused to be extinguished.
 Juan and jazz were meant to be together and the music is still the soundtrack to this gorgeous French beach town.

-2010 was the 50th anniversary of this jazz in Juan festival, although the Juan les Pins connection to the musical genre pre-dates the festival by several decades it remains the oldest Jazz festival in Europe and has seen such seminal artists as Miles Davis, Ella Fitzgerald, Sarah Vaughan, Dizzy Gillespie and more recently Richard Bona and Jamie Cullum perform there.
+2010 saw the 50th anniversary of the Jazz in Juan festival, although the Juan les Pins connection to the musical genre pre-dates the festival by several decades.
+It remains the oldest Jazz festival in Europe and has seen such seminal artists as Miles Davis, Ella Fitzgerald, Sarah Vaughan, Dizzy Gillespie and more recently Richard Bona and Jamie Cullum have performed there.

 For full listings details and tickets look online at the official Jazz a Juan website.